Assistant Dean/Senior Assistant Dean of Admission

 Share this job

 This is a full-time position.
 The work week at Reed College is 37.5 hours, and hours are 8:30 am to 5:00 pm Monday through Friday.
 Work schedule includes approximately seven weeks of travel each year and some night and weekend work.
-Starting salary is $45,675 for Assistant Dean and $51,765 for Senior Assistant Dean.
+Pay is $46,000 at the Assistant Dean level and $52,000 at the Senior Assistant Dean level.

-Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), educational assistance for employees and their children, 22 days of paid vacation, paid holidays, half-day Fridays in the summer and many other campus amenities, such as library borrowing privileges, membership to the campus fitness center for employee and spouse, and discounted TriMet bus passes.
+Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), educational assistance for employees and their children, 22 days of paid vacation, paid holidays, half-day Fridays in the summer and many other campus amenities, such as membership to the campus fitness center.

 WHO YOU ARE

-- You are adept at working with others who are different from you, as our prospective students come from a vast spectrum of cultural and socioeconomic backgrounds.
+- You are empathetic and adept at working with others who are different from you, as our prospective students come from a vast spectrum of cultural and socioeconomic backgrounds.

 - You are energized by talking to young adults and their families.
 In general, you love talking and connecting.

-- You enjoy working in an environment that’s committed to continuous improvement, even if it means that things change often.
-You enjoy a dynamic work environment.
+- You enjoy working in a dynamic environment that is committed to continuous improvement, even if it means that things change often.

-- You enjoy public speaking, but you are the kind of person who does all the behind-the-scenes work well, too.
+- You enjoy public speaking, but you are the kind of person who does behind-the-scenes work well, too.